Latte simulations: the Milky Way on FIRE

 near-field cosmology – using stellar and gas dynamics to measure the distribution, and test the particle nature, of dark matter around us

-To accomplish this, the Latte simulations are pushing the resolution frontier, simulating Milky Way-like galaxies at ultra-high resolution, with particle masses of 7070 solar masses and spatial resolution down to 1 pc.
-Thus, Latte achieves high dynamic range to resolve phase structure in the inter-stellar medium (ISM), allowing gas to collapse into resolved giant molecular clouds (GMCs) and allowing stars to form within them in clusters.
+To accomplish this, the Latte simulations push the resolution frontier, simulating Milky Way-like galaxies at ultra-high resolution, with particle masses of 7070 solar masses and spatial resolution down to 1 pc.
+Thus, Latte achieves high dynamic range to resolve phase structure in the interstellar medium, allowing gas to collapse into resolved giant molecular clouds and allowing stars to form within them in clusters.
 This resolution also allows us to model star particles self-consistently as single-age mono-abundance stellar populations, facilitating comparisons to stellar populations across the Milky Way.
 Furthermore, our new Ananke framework (Sanderson et al 2020) allows us to generate synthetic stellar surveys of the Latte simulations to compare directly against the Milky Way.

 Latte: in detail